enbnt/enbnt.github.io/content/posts/timeseries-basics.md

-Let's start off with a basic problem, which has practical applications when you're working on a large scale observability system (or really anything that uses time series data).
+Let's start off with a basic problem, which has practical applications when you're working on a large scale observability system (or really anything that uses time series data - stock tickers, machine learning, etc).
 We extend the Time Series concept slightly by mentioning that we have a Time Series Store, which allows us to retrieve a Time Series by an associated label - a `String`.

 From this store, we have a method that allows us to retrieve and filter values from the store based on a time range.